YoUnGi102/MealPrepTrackerBusiness/README.md

+# MealPrepTracker Business Layer
+This is the backend for the MealPrepTracker project.

+## Getting Started
-# MealPrepTracker Business Layer\nThis is the backend for the MealPrepTracker project.\n\n## Getting Started\nTo run this project locally, you need to install dependencies and set up environment variables.\n
+To run this project locally, you need to install dependencies and set up environment variables.